 11 potentially surprising ways your careers service can help you

 - Site visits.
 Meeting employers in real life and seeing their workplaces can provide useful insights.
-The University of Hertfordshire's Careers and Employment Service, for example, organises regular trips to different employers.

 - Mentors from your chosen career.
 Some universities run mentoring schemes that will match you up with a mentor who's already successfully working in the career you want to enter, and who's willing to spare some of their time to offer you information and advice.
-For example, the University of Birmingham offers an alumni leadership mentoring programme with mentors who've reached the top of their chosen careers.

 - Office space for your start-up business.
 Many universities offer dedicated services to help students and graduates with start-up businesses.
 Often this includes the option of office space, which can bring benefits such as informal networking opportunities with other student/graduate entrepreneurs and shared facilities such as printers.
 Be aware, though, that in some cases you'll need to pay for this office space.